Annie Kuster: Caucus memberships

+Post-congressional career

+In 2026, Kuster joined the advisory board of Mercury Public Affairs.

 Political positions

 Kuster voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Libya

 At a November 2013 Manchester town hall meeting, Kuster fielded questions about the Middle East.
 After reading a written question regarding establishing a select committee to investigate the terrorist attack in Benghazi, Kuster indicated that the questions "should stay focused on the Middle East".
 Audience members replied that Libya is in the "Middle East".
 Libya is generally not included in definitions of the Middle East, but it is part of the Arab world and the Arab Maghreb.
 The video quickly went viral online, gaining more than 260,000 views in less than 48 hours.

 Health care

 Kuster supported the Patient Protection and Affordable Care Act (PPACA).
 In a joint presentation in July 2017, she and Representative Peter Welch asserted the need to overcome partisan disagreement on Obamacare and to "find common ground in fixing Obamacare" by focusing on "individual markets".